Eurovision's new recipe

 The BBC, creaking under the weight of historic scandals and a changing political landscape, faces uncharted waters in the year ahead.
 To make itself relevant in the modern era, the Corporation requires a new trademark.
-Hosting Eurovision could fit the bill.
+Hosting Eurovision with an eager to please and entertainment focused EBU could well fit the bill.

 Read moreWhere are you now?